guberArmin/PG6301-1-20V-Exam/README.md

 ### Extras
-- To make website prettier and user friendly I have used [bootstrap](https://getbootstrap.com/) css library that is found at `public/boostrap.min.css`.
+- To make website prettier and user friendly I have used [bootstrap](https://getbootstrap.com/) css library that is found at `/public/boostrap.min.css`.
 Also I have added some of my custom css

 - I have `eslint` with recommended configuration (and added some extras I thought would be useful), with the goal of making code more consistent and avoiding bugs.
 To configure it I have red documentation from official website of `eslint` and among others used this [stack overflow](https://stackoverflow.com/a/58954380/3532722) topic to make script for eslint execution with `yarn`
 Therefor I had to edit default `script` configuration, provided to us by teacher.
-To run `eslint` type `yarn lint`
+To run `eslint` type `yarn lint`.

 - This website is also deployed to heroku and can be found [here](https://api-design-exam.herokuapp.com/)